morotti/pip-and-virtualenv-guide/doc/main.rst

 This documentation is stored on GitHub and automatically hosted on ReadTheDocs.

-Send fix and bug report to GitHub.
+Send fix and bug report to GitHub (see ``Edit on GitHub`` button in the top right corner).
 Send discussion and feedback to Hacker News / Reddit.

 Welcome: